s-ball/DiabloLauncher/README.md

 ### To simply use Diablo II through DiabloLauncher

-*currently anavailable because the program is still pre-alpha*
+*currently anavailable because the program is still early beta*

 I intend to provide releases of the program on GitHUB as soon as all features will be implemented.
 Just download the latest release and enjoy...